ssbc/ssb-group-exclusion-spec/README.md

 ```

-### 4.5.
+### 4.6.
 Resolving forked epochs with overlapping membership

-Suppose there are two forked epochs `L` and `R`, and `L`'s epoch key encoded in
+Suppose there are two forked epochs `L` and `R`, and `L`'s epoch key is the
-hexadecimal is lexicographically less than `R`'s epoch key encoded in
-hexadecimal.
+winner according to the tie-breaking rule (section 4.3.).

 If `common(L,R) △ common(R,L)` is not empty **and** `common(L,R) ∩ common(R,L)`
 is not empty, then any peer in `common(L,R) ∩ common(R,L)` SHOULD create a new